comsysto/jumbodb/README.md

 Already using Apache Hadoop for batch data deliveries?
 Need the efficient store for your analytical application?

-jumboDB allows you to store, index and query large amounts of data using Apache Hadoop core features
+jumboDB allows you to store, index and query huge amounts of data.

+jumboDB is the right store to provide easy and cheap access to Hadoop outputs.

 ## Big Data for the masses!